Most of us are familiar with feelings of stress and anxiety, but for some, this can be a constant companion, affecting everyday life.

 If this is a new process for you, it is a good idea to talk to your counsellor before starting.

-Calming your Breathing
+Regulating your Breathing

 When you feel anxious, your breathing tends to be shallow, short and sharp, and is confined to the upper part of the chest.
 You can feel this by placing a hand over your chest.
 There might be a sensation of tightness here, as though you can’t take in enough air.